MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/deploy-nodejs-azure-app-service-with-visual-studio-code.md

 ## 5. Initialize Git in Visual Studio Code for current app

-1. In the terminal, make sure you're in the *expressApp1* folder, then start Visual Studio Code with the following command:
+1. In the terminal, make sure you're in the *myexpressapp* folder, then start Visual Studio Code with the following command:

     ```bash
     code .